johnpeart/johnpeart.github.io/src/posts/blogpost/2016-03-12-text-mining-tweets-from-the-2016-brits.md

 This dendrogram shows how closely related one set of words is to another.
 Across the whole corpus, this dendrogram shows that most tweets were focused on the Best British Video award, One Direction, Justin Bieber and the Best Male and Female awards.

 The dendrogram also shows that `@onedirection` being one of the most popular to terms in the data set was not a coincidence.
 We see that `@onedirection` is closely related to `#britvidonedirection`, which was the hashtag voting.
-It's also closely related to the term `drag` - and 1D's song title was `Drag Me Down`.
+It’s also closely related to the term `drag` - and 1D’s song title was `Drag Me Down`.